FAQs

 The voucher amount may be redeemed for up to the total approved amount, with a maximum of $2,000.
 Incentives cannot be more than the total cost of the e-bike, any other eligible equipment, and any sales taxes associated with the purchase.

 Eligible accessories must be purchased at the same time as the voucher redemption for the e-bike.
 The incentive voucher cannot be used in a separate purchase of e-bike accessories.
+Limited to one item per accessory type.

 Incentive voucher funds can be stacked with other programs that applicants may qualify for.
 However, these funds cannot be stacked with any other CARB led incentive programs, such as Clean Cars 4 All (CC4A).
 The total amount of stacked benefits cannot exceed the total purchase price of e-bike and other eligible items.